Squeezy has launched a pelvic health physio directory!

 By joining our directory, you’re helping more people gain access to credible qualified physiotherapists.

-The Squeezy Pelvic Health Physio Directory will live on a brand new, built for purpose Squeezy website.
+The Squeezy Pelvic Health Physio Directory lives on a brand new, built for purpose Squeezy website.
 (One that actually works on mobile!
 Finally!)

-The website will still hold everything a patient needs to know about how to download Squeezy.
-Plus, we’re adding some new educational content for patients to help them understand what they can do to get and stay dry.
+The website holds everything a patient needs to know about how to download Squeezy.
+Plus, we’ve added some new educational content for patients to help them understand what they can do to get and stay dry.

-The directory will live along side these resources helping create a hub full of delicious pelvic health goodness that will satiate anyone’s appetite for pelvic floor muscle exercise knowledge.
+The directory lives along side these resources helping create a hub full of delicious pelvic health goodness that will satiate anyone’s appetite for pelvic floor muscle exercise knowledge.

-The directory will be searchable based on criteria such as location and condition.
-Certifications such as POGP full and affiliate membership will be highlighted on profiles (and verified behind the scenes every year).
+The directory is searchable based on criteria such as location and condition.
+Certifications such as POGP full and affiliate membership are highlighted on profiles (and verified behind the scenes every year).
 Once a person finds a physio that suits their needs, they can see how to get in touch.